As Regulations Roll Back, Could Clean Water Protection Business Dry Up?

 The project took years and millions of dollars of private money to complete.
 But as he approaches the snaking creek and wetlands, it's clear the ecosystem has come alive.

-Amid a landscape of wintery, white snow, there's bright, verdant green, and the loamy smell of growth and decay.
+Amid a landscape of wintry, white snow, there's bright, verdant green, and the loamy smell of growth and decay.
 The spring-fed water here stays in the mid-40s year-round, and it's key to the health of the nearby Blackfoot River, a world-famous trout fishery.

 "One of the things that is so remarkable about wetlands is they are disproportionately important across big regional scales," says Richard Hauer, professor emeritus of biology at the University of Montana.